 Black Mist Filters | What You Need To Know

-Most brands release these types of filters in a few different sets of powers.
+Most brands release these filters in several sets of powers with different particle types.

 Black Mist Filter vs Orton Effect | Is It Worth The Money?